Explore

 Escape the heat with a quick bus ride via the Terminal de Autobuses del Sur to Cuernavaca, known as “the city of eternal spring” because of its mild climate and lush landscape.
 Be sure to catch the Palace of Cortes, where you’ll find a collection of Diego Rivera murals.

-Where Else to Visit from Mexico City
+Where else to go from Mexico City

 Hop on a 1.5-hour flight to Puerto Vallarta in Jalisco for a beach getaway with great food and the nearby surf town of Sayulita.